GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **DSN** - Without parameters it will list data set names in use by the current users.
 Specify **DSN** <the data set name> to get the users or jobs that are currently using that data set
 * **LISTALC STATUS** - list the data sets currently allocated by the user.
 This will include data sets allocated at TSO logon, such as SYS1.HELP, SYS2.HELP, and the **CMDPROC** datasets (USERID.CMDPROC, SYS1.CMDPROC, SYS2CMDPROC) that contains **CLIST** command procedures.
 * **LISTCAT** - To list the catalog files FOR the current user
 * **LISTSPC** - list space (size) related statistics for a data set of or data sets.
-Without any parameters it will prompt for the data ets, otherwise specify them as a parameter.
+Without any parameters it will prompt for the data set, otherwise specify them as a parameter.
 * **PROFILE** - shows the current profile settings, for example either **MSGID** or **NOMSGID**, **PREFIX(thePrefixName)** or **NOPREFIX**
 * **PROFILE MSGID** - this will set the profile so that Msg IDs are displayed before the TSO message
 * **PROFILE NOMSGID** - turns off the display of the Msg ID before the message